Skip to main content

 + - MY_API_KEY: ${API_KEY}

-For illustration purposes differently named vars and args above.
-You can of the same name for the env var as the arg, i.e. APPLICATION_ID=124abc and APPLICATION_ID: ${APPLICATION_ID}.
+For illustration purposes, differently named vars and args above.
+You can use the same name for the env var as the arg, i.e. APPLICATION_ID=124abc and APPLICATION_ID: ${APPLICATION_ID}.

 Learn more: Docker Compose docs on Build Arguments.